albertomontesg/davis-interactive/docs/pages/user_guide/usage.md

 ```

 This instructs the server where to perform the evaluation (`localhost` or remote), as well as the path of the DAVIS dataset files.
-In case of development and local testing  (`host='localhost'`),
+When testing in the `train` and `val` subsets the evaluation should be done locally  (`host='localhost'`) and
-parameters such as the maximum number of interactions per sample, the maximum interaction time per object, as well as the dataset split used, can be tuned.
+parameters such as the maximum number of interactions per sample, the maximum interaction time per object, as well as the dataset split used, can be modified.

 !!! failure
-    The remote evaluation server for the Challenge is unavailable until the next edition.
+    The remote evaluation server for the challenge is unavailable until the next edition.

-In case of evaluation for the Challenge and remote testing (`host='https://server.davischallenge.org'`) and the `user_key` parameter should be specified to the given user key.
-For more information about the user key and how to register to the Challenge, please check [Challenge Section](/challenge/#remote).
-In this case, the maximum number of interactions and the maximum interaction time will be set by the remote server so any value given to the `DavisInteractiveSession` class will be ignored.
+The evalaution in the `test-dev` during the challange is performed remotely (`host='https://server.davischallenge.org'`), the `user_key` parameter should be set to the key sent in the registration email.
+For more information on how to obtain the user key and how to register to the challenge, please check [Challenge Section](/challenge/#remote).
+During the challenge, the maximum number of interactions and the maximum interaction time is set by the remote server so any value given to the `DavisInteractiveSession` class is ignored.

-For more information about the class and its possible values please check [DavisInteractiveSession](/docs/session).
+For more information about the DavisInteractiveSession class and its parameters please check [DavisInteractiveSession](/docs/session).

 ## Control Flow

-In order to simplify the control flow for the user, the session provides a function to move to the following interaction/sequence:
+In order to simplify the control flow for the user, the session object provides a function to move to the following interaction/sequence:

 ```python
 while sess.next():
 ```

-Once the timeout or the maximum number of iterations is reached, this functions will move the evaluation to a new sequence or the same sequence with a different initial scribble.
-Otherwise, it will keep the current sequence in order to continue with more interactions.
+Once the timeout or the maximum number of iterations is reached, this functions moves the evaluation to a new sequence or the same sequence with a different initial scribble.
+Otherwise, it provides more interactions for the current sequence.

 ## Obtain Scribbles

-For every sample, there will be multiple iterations (depending on the time limit or the maximum number of iterations per sample).
-For every iteration you can call `get_scribbles` to obtain the scribbles for the next iteration.
-A tuple of three elements will be returned:
+For a certain video sequence with an initial set of scribbles, there are multiple iterations (the number of iterations depends on the time limit or the maximum number of iterations per sample).
+In every iteration, the user has to call `get_scribbles` to obtain the scribbles for the next iteration.
+This returns a tuple with three elements:

-* `sequence`: the name of the sequence in the case you are using a model that depends on the sequence of the DAVIS dataset which you are evaluating.
+* `sequence`: the name of the current sequence.
+This may be useful in case you are using a model that depends on the sequence of the DAVIS dataset which you are evaluating.
 * `scribbles`: the scribbles of the current iteration.
-This scribbles by default will be all the scribbles generated for the current sample (the first human annotated and all the automatic generated at next iterations).
-If you call the method setting a flag `get_scribbles(only_last=True)` only the last iteration's scribbles will be returned.
+These scribbles by default are all the scribbles generated so far for the current sample (the first human annotated ones as well as all the ones automatically generated in the following iterations).
+If you call the method setting a flag `get_scribbles(only_last=True)` only the scribbles for the last iteration are returned.
 * `new_sequence`: this is a flag indicating whether the given scribbles correspond to the first iteration of the sample.

 ```python